What are spheroids and why are they important?

 Create spheroids in your lab

 Spheroids continue to propel 3D cell culture forward.
 At CELLINK, we recognize the need for tools that simplify the easy and reproducible formation of these cell clusters.
 To that end, we have equipped our BIO X™ with a dedicated droplet mode and have developed an Electromagnetic Droplet printhead for fast–pace dispensing.
 We complement our BIO X 3d bioprinter with technologies like the Spheroid Kit which includes ULA plates and bioinks suited for a variety of cell types.
-For higher throughput needs, our I.DOT™ and I.DOT™ Mini Liquid handling systems offer rapid cell–friendly dispensing methods to users.
+For higher throughput needs, DISPENDIX’s I.DOT™ and I.DOT™ MINI Liquid handling systems offer rapid cell–friendly dispensing methods to users.